kareenamatwani/Tax_Invoice_Manager/README.md

 ## Testing Instructions
 ### Sample Input Files
 - Before running the application, you can use the sample input files provided in the src/pdf_file folder for testing purposes.
-These files include: table_1.csv: This is the generated csv during the testing Test PDF.pdf: This PDF (tax invoice) file contains sample data for testing the application.
+These files include: table_1.csv: This is the generated csv during the testing after the extraction from PDF provided.
+  Test PDF.pdf: This PDF (tax invoice) file contains sample data for testing the application (currently Tabular data).

 Thanks for reading!